NethServer/docs/administrator-manual/en/accounts.rst

 The :index:`password expiration` is **NOT** enabled by default.

-Each time a user changes his password, the date of the password change is recorded; if :guilabel:`Password expiration for users` option is enabled, the password is considered expired when the :guilabel:`Maximum Password Age` has elapsed.
+Each time a user changes his password, the date of the password change is recorded and, if :guilabel:`Password expiration for users` option is enabled, the password is considered expired when the :guilabel:`Maximum Password Age` has elapsed.